5660 Greenwood Plaza Blvd, Suite 445 Greenwood Village, CO 80111

 Image credit: Global Residence Index

 Permanent citizenship in the United States is an option that becomes available for individuals who have been residing in the country as a Legal Permanent Resident for a certain amount of time.
-If you’re looking to pursue this goal, our citizenship lawyers are here with answers to all of your questions about the process of achieving U.S. citizenship.
+If you’re looking to pursue this goal, the citizenship lawyers at Barringer Law Firm in Denver are here to help answer your questions about the process of achieving U.S. citizenship.

 Requirements for U.S. Citizenship

-Pursuing citizenship in the United States is a significant accomplishment that requires qualified individuals to demonstrate that they are worthy of the benefits and rights that come with being a U.S. citizen.
+Pursuing citizenship in the United States is a significant and important accomplishment that requires qualified individuals to demonstrate that they are worthy of the benefits and rights that come with being a U.S. citizen.
+Therefore, it is critical to understand the requirements for U.S. citizenship.

-If you’ve been living legally in the United States for at least five years, or have been married to a U.S. citizen for at least three years, you are eligible to begin the process of applying for citizenship.
+If you’ve been living legally in the United States as a Legal Permanent Resident (LPR) with a green card for at least five years or have been married to a U.S. citizen for at least three years, you are eligible to begin the process of applying for citizenship.
 Applicants for citizenship also must be at least 18 years old and able to read, write, and speak basic English.
+If you meet these citizenship requirements, you can begin filing for citizenship.

 The type of visa that you hold at the time of applying for citizenship doesn’t matter.
 Requirements for citizenship (also called naturalization) rely on the amount of time that you have held your Green Card, as well as fulfilling the steps of the application and interview process.